01walid/dzlibs/README.md

 │   ├── templates # HTML templates
 │   ├── tests # the test suite for Tweeza
 │   ├── translations # generated and compiled translations
-│   ├── uploads # where the uploaded items reside
 │   ├── utils.py # useful functions and/or classes goes here
-│   ├── manage.py
+│   ├── manage.py # some useful automated scripts for the app
 .   .
 .
 ```